Instagram Stories hits 200M users, surpassing Snapchat as it copies its AR stickers

 - Create-Your-Own-Stickers: Snapchat – December 2016, Instagram – April 2017

-At this point the only major feature left for Instagram to copy is Snapchat’s masks, which Facebook already has.
+At this point the only major feature left for Instagram to copy is Snapchat’s masks, which Facebook already has in its app and Messenger thanks to its acquisition of MSQRD.
 And with Instagram’s Stories reaching more users per day than Snapchat’s whole app, Instagram may be able to get preference from advertisers seeking maximum scale.

+Snapchat’s growth sank 82% after Instagram Stories launched.
+Now all eyes will be on whether Snapchat can get user growth back on track when it has its first earnings call next month.
+Slow growth could make Wall Street fear it’s being left in the dust, while strong growth could show it will continue to battle Instagram for dominance in the new sharing medium.

 0